theimowski/master-thesis/docs/section-application.md

 Immutability is one of the major concept of FP itself, that is why Event Sourcing feels like a good fit for functional paradigm.
 In order to obtain certain state in Event Sourcing, **fold** operation is performed on the stored events.
 Folding comes also from the functional background {{{hughes1989functional}}}.
-In fact, every FP defines `fold` in its core library function suite.
+In fact, every FP language defines `fold` in its core library function suite.
 Type signature for the one in F# is presented in listing {{fsfoldsignature}}.
 `List.fold` calculates result `'State` from the initial `'State` and list of `'T` elements.
 It takes 3 arguments (listed in reverse order):